 You can keep a rhubarb strawberry pie recipe for several days.
 We prefer to refrigerate it which will help to keep the juices from running out of the pie and becoming soggy.

-Tightly wrap and place the pie in an air-tight container to keep for up to three months in the freezer.
+You can freeze the whole pie by tightly wrapping it in plastic wrap and placing the pie in an air-tight container to keep for up to three months in the freezer.
 I like to freeze pies by the slice.
-That way none go to waste when you just need one or two pieces.
+That way none goes to waste when you only need one or two pieces.

 Other Rhubarb Recipes